agentc Command Documentation¶

 -h, --help Show this message and exit.

-By default, the ls command will only list items in a local and potentially dirty catalog instance.
-To list out all items in your Couchbase instance requires the --db flag.
-A common use case for this command involves running this command after index to see whether or not a certain tool exists in your local catalog.
+A common use case for this command involves running this command after index to see whether or not a certain

 Warning

-This command is the equivalent to a SELECT * FROM agent_catalog.[tools|prompts]; and should be used sparingly with the --db flag.
-To view aggregate information about your catalog, use the status command instead.
+This command is the equivalent to a SELECT * FROM agent_catalog.[tools|prompts]; and should be used sparingly

-publish Command
+publish Command¶

-The primary purpose of the publish command is to "snapshot" your local catalog instance and persist this snapshot to Couchbase.
+The primary purpose of the publish command is to "snapshot" your local catalog instance and persist this

 $ agentc publish --help